25 Ideas Under $5 for Summer Fun With Kids in Charlotte

-Happening throughout the month of June at Symphony Park, and wrapping up with the Fourth of July extravaganza July 1.
+Happening throughout the month of June at Symphony Park and Belk Theater uptown, and wrapping up with the Fourth of July extravaganza July 3.
 Tickets are $5 for ages 13 to 18 when purchased in advance; children 12 and under admitted free.
 Adult tickets are $14 in advance, $16 at the door.

 17. Take a flower-filled stroll through the UNCC Botanical Gardens.

 Be sure to check out the Dinosaur Garden and look for the resident dinosaur (sculpture).
 Parking is free on the weekends and in the visitor spots on weekdays, or $2 in the parking deck.